Type 1 diabetes

 Type 2 diabetes

 Type 2 diabetes is by far the most common type of diabetes – in the UK over 90 per cent of people with diabetes have type 2.
 Type 2 diabetes usually affects those over 40, or 25 if you’re of South Asian descent.
-However, it is becoming more common among young people due to lifestyle.
+However, it is becoming more common among young people.
 The symptoms of type 2 diabetes are not always obvious and, unlike with type 1, they can take a long time to develop.

 People with type 2 diabetes either don’t make enough insulin or don’t make insulin that the body can use properly.
 The cells in the body become resistant to insulin, making a greater amount of insulin necessary to keep blood glucose levels within a normal range.
 Eventually, the pancreas can wear out from producing extra insulin, and it may start making less and less.

 Type 2 can usually be managed through diet, exercise, and self-monitoring blood glucose, at least in the first few years following diagnosis.
 However, type 2 diabetes is a progressive condition, and most people will need to take tablets and/or inject insulin after living with it for five to 10 years.

 Gestational diabetes usually only affects women during pregnancy.
 This type of diabetes affects about two to five per cent of pregnant women.